Ddjalex/AdBudgetData/replit.md

 ### 2. Add Your Ad Accounts Manually
 1. Click the **Accounts** button in the dashboard
 2. Find your Ad Account ID in Facebook Business Settings
-3. Enter the Account Name and Account ID in the form
+3. Enter the Account ID in the form (account name will be auto-generated)
 4. Click "Add Account" to save the account

 ### 3. Switch Between Accounts